rsksmart/devportal-1.0/guides/full-stack-dapp-on-rsk/part2-smart-contracts.md

 ## 3. Testing the Smart Contract

-Tests are extremely important when dealing with systems of trust and financial data.
+Tests are extremely important when dealing with systems of trust or high value.
 Tests can be written in either Solidity or with Javascript (using Truffle’s abstractions).
 In this tutorial, we'll use Javascript.

 The Truffle framework embeds support for the popular **Mocha** test framework for Javascript.
 Here’s what some basic tests look like for the above contract, located in the `test` folder, you'll find a file with the name `Election.spec.js`:

 ![RSK Full Stack dApp - Test](/assets/img/guides/complete-full-stack-dapp/Election.spec.png)